CrystalFerrai/BComp/readme.md

 Release can be found [here](https://github.com/CrystalFerrai/BComp/releases).

 You will need to have the Visual C++ x64 redistributable for Visual Studio 2022 installed on your system to run this program.
-You can find installed at Microsoft's website [here](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist).
+You can find the installer at Microsoft's website [here](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist).
 Look for the X64 download link.

 ## Building